robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-4-ect-theory.md

 **How do you ensure all pupils get a similar amount of support from both you and your TA throughout the day/week?**

-I suppose there's no hard and fast rule about how frequently the TA’s and I interact with each pupil or groups of pupils within a class.
+I suppose there’s no hard and fast rule about how frequently the TA’s and I interact with each pupil or groups of pupils within a class.

 It really is dependent upon the topic being taught, needs of classes and needs of individuals.
 Our ways of working are fluid and responsive to the unique context presented by each individual lesson.